thecdil/gayrodeo-coding/content/0-prep.md

 ## Separate Your Cells

-- If they aren't highlighted already, highlight the cells you just pasted, so that your sheet looks like this:
+- If they aren't selected already, select the cells you just pasted, so that your sheet looks like this:

 {% include figure.html img="/prep/transcript2.png" caption="Highlight Cells" alt="a screenshot of pasting text in google sheets" width="100%" %}